nkrupen/gtfs-schedule-poster-a3-mapless/README.md

 Ensure:

 - The `templates` folder exists.
-- The file `poster_template.html` is inside it.
+- `poster_template.html` is inside it.
-- The folder structure is correct (no nested duplicate repository folder).
+- There is no duplicated nested repository folder.

 ---